Antarctica: Empire of the Penguin

+Antarctica: Empire of the Penguin was a motion-based, trackless dark ride at SeaWorld Orlando.
+There is a penguinarium that served as the ride's post-show.

 Announced in 2011, Antarctica: Empire of the Penguin opened on May 24, 2013.
-At the time it was the largest attraction at any SeaWorld Entertainment theme park.
+At the time it was the largest attraction at any United Parks & Resorts theme park.
 As part of a campaign to promote the attraction, SeaWorld released a promotional video in July 2012.
 The area was generally well received by critics and the public at its opening.
+The ride was closed during the COVID-19 pandemic in March 2020 and was replaced by the Penguin Trek roller coaster.

 History

 Rumors and announcement

 In August and September 2011, SeaWorld Entertainment filed trademarks for "Antarctica" to be used for a theme area, and "Empire of the Penguins" to be used for an amusement ride.
 This led to rumors that SeaWorld Orlando would replace its "Penguin Encounter" exhibit (which opened in 1987) with a dark ride.
 A report by the Orlando Sentinel in October 2011 confirmed these plans, citing "government filings and interviews with people familiar with various elements".
 At the time, SeaWorld Orlando would not publicly reveal its plans.

 On November 8, 2011, SeaWorld announced a multi-year expansion plan featuring the opening of Turtle Trek in 2012 and "Antarctica: Empire of the Penguin" in 2013.
 Although details of the ride were not released, creative director Brian Morrow said that it would be the coldest attraction in the world and would follow the journey of a tiny penguin.
 On April 24, 2012, the park revealed further details about the attraction: guests would ride in eight-person vehicles, choosing among two levels of intensity ("Mild" or "Wild").
 The surrounding area would also feature a new penguin habitat, restaurant and store.